Tziarra King: College career

 King attended North Carolina State University where she played for the NC State Wolfpack women's soccer team from 2016 to 2019.
 She was one of two players nominated by the Atlantic Coast Conference for the 2020 NCAA Woman of the Year Award, after being the conference's first women's soccer player to win the Scholar-Athlete of the Year award.

 As a freshman in the 2016 season, King was a starting forward in all matches and was the Wolfpack's leading scorer with eight goals, including four game-winners.
 She competed on the pitch a total of 1,702 minutes.
 Her penalty kick goal against Minnesota helped North Carolina advance to the second round of the 2016 NCAA Championship.
-Top Drawer Soccer ranked King as the #28 freshman player in the country.
+Top Drawer Soccer ranked King as the No. 28 freshman player in the country.
 During the 2017 season, King led the Wolfpack in goals scored (17), game-winning goals (5), and points (40).
 She also ranked second in the Atlantic Coast Conference (ACC) in goals and points, fourth in goals in the NCAA, and fifth in points in the NCAA.
 King was a starter in all 22 matches of her sophomore season and competed a total of 1,716 minutes.
 She scored a hat trick in North Carolina's 4–1 win over Notre Dame in the ACC Championship quarterfinals.
 She scored braces against Arkansas, East Carolina University, Louisville, and Syracuse.
 She was twice named ACC Offensive Player of the Week.
 As a junior in the 2018 ACC season, King was the Wolfpack's leading scorer for the third consecutive year with 10 goals and 26 points.
 She was named to the MAC Hermann Trophy Watch List and finished the season ranked 47th on Top Drawer Soccer's Top 100 Player Rankings.
 During the 2019 season, King scored 13 goals and recorded 32 points ranking third in the ACC and 35th in the NCAA for both goals and points.
 She was named to the All-ACC First Team, United Soccer Coaches First Team All-Region, and United Soccer Coaches Third Team All-America.
 She earned TopDrawerSoccer Best XI Second Team, CoSIDA Academic All-America First Team and United Soccer Coaches Scholar All-America Second Team honors.
 She was twice named ACC Offensive Player of the Week and earned 2019 ACC All-Tournament Team honors.

 King finished her collegiate career ranked third all-time on the Wolfpack in career goals (48) and points (115) as well as with career starts (88).
 She was the second player in program history to earn four-time All-ACC and multiple scholar All-America honors.